Telecommunications in Nigeria: Government-owned stations

 The largest broadcasting companies are the government-owned Federal Radio Corporation of Nigeria (FRCN) and the Nigerian Television Authority (NTA).
-The NTA has two television services, one is NTA 1, which is distributed among NTA's six television zones.The other is NTA 2, which is distributed nationwide and is funded mostly by advertising.
+The NTA has two television services, one is NTA 1, which is distributed among NTA's six television zones.
+The other is NTA 2, which is distributed nationwide and is funded mostly by advertising.
 NITEL owns a majority of the transmitters that broadcast FRCN and NTA programming.

 Each state also has a broadcasting company that broadcasts one or two locally operated terrestrial stations.
 This means that there are about 50 government owned, but partly independent television stations.

 Commercial stations

 Private players in the Nigerian television scene include: Silverbird Television (STV), Africa Independent Television (AIT), Channels Television, Superscreen Television, and several others.
 Most of their programming is aimed for the African and global markets and is broadcast globally from Lagos, Abuja, and Port Harcourt centres with affiliated TV stations in other cities in Nigeria and several African countries.
 African Independent Television (AIT) is a high-profile satellite television station broadcasting globally from its Lagos and Abuja centres.
 Other direct satellite television stations with international reach operating in Nigeria are Murhi International Television, ON Television, Galaxy TV, TV Continental, etc. all in Lagos.

-There is general access to cable television like DSTV, HiTV, DaarSat, StarTimes and Infinity TV and other cable TVs in Nigeria.
+There is general access to cable television like GOtv, DSTV, HiTV, DaarSat, StarTimes and Infinity TV and other cable TVs in Nigeria.